JuniorDevSingapore/coding_dojo/README.md

-# Code Kata Getting Started
+# Coding Dojo - Getting Started

 ![First Developer's Gym](./images/first_dev_gym.jpg)

-This is meant to be a guide for people involved in JuniorDevSG Coding Dojos.
+This is meant to be a guide for participants involved in JuniorDevSG Coding Dojos.

 Here's a [quick intro to the Coding Dojo](https://speakerdeck.com/miccheng/juniordevsg-intro-to-coding-dojo).

-## Bootstrap Guide
+## Code Kata Bootstrap Guide

 Get started with your test environment in various programming languages.